 9. The importance of touch.

 Skin on skin contact stimulates the release of a hormone called oxytocin which in turn results in a desire to touch and be touched.
 The release of oxytocin makes us feel good about the person who caused the hormone to be released so allowing your partner to massage or gently stroke your skin creates an emotional and hormonal connection.
 Oxytocin has been shown to increase both sexual desire and sexual response and thus receiving and giving touch throughout the day is a great way to increase levels of this hormone and in turn, makes you more likely to want to be sexual.
 Sex itself increases oxytocin levels and thus makes libido stronger which leads us to our final bit of advice.

 10. Have sex.

 Even if you don’t feel completely in the mood.
 Just do it.
-Having sex creates energetic connection, bonds you to your partner and causes hormones to be released which in turn make it more likely that you’ll want to have more sex.
+Having sex creates an energetic connection, bonds you to your partner, and causes hormones to be released which in turn makes it more likely that you’ll want to have more sex.
 So as the saying goes “fake it till you make it”.
-Have sex even if you don’t feel in the mood, stay present, enjoy the connection, relax and don’t have too many expectations.
+Have sex even if you don’t feel in the mood, stay present, enjoy the connection, relax, and don’t have too many expectations.
 Before you know it your body will be back in the groove and you’ll find your desire creeping back.